siyul-park/uniflow/docs/key_concepts.md

 ```

 - `id`: A unique identifier in UUID format.
 UUID V7 is recommended.
-- `namespace`: The namespace to which the secret belongs, default is `default`.
+- `namespace`: The namespace to which the secret belongs; the default is `default`.
 - `name`: The name of the secret, which must be unique within the namespace.
-- `annotations`: Additional metadata about the secret.
-It can include user-defined key-value pairs like description and version.
+- `annotations`: Additional metadata about the secret, including user-defined key-value pairs like description and version.
 - `data`: Contains the secret data in key-value pairs.

 ## Node